Spring 2019 Office Hours:

-Karen Heimer conducts research and teaches in the areas of gender and violence, criminal punishment, and criminology.
-She currently is researching gender and race differences in violent victimization, motherhood narratives of women in prison, and gender differences in patterns imprisonment and criminal punishment in the United States.
-Heimer's work has been supported by the National Science Foundation, National Institute of Justice, and National Consortium on Violence Research.
-She served on the National Academies of Sciences' CNSTAT panel on Estimating the Incidence of Rape and Sexual Assault and on the National Research Council’s workshop on Understanding Crime Trends.
+Karen Heimer is a Professor of Sociology and Collegiate Fellow.
+She holds a courtesy appointment in the Department of Gender, Women’s and Sexuality Studies and is an affiliate of the UI's Public Policy Center.
+Heimer researches and teaches in the areas of gender and violence, juvenile delinquency, criminal punishment, and causes of crime and violence.
+She currently is conducting research on the violent victimization of women and minorities, motherhood narratives of women in prison, gender differences in juvenile delinquency, and gender and race differences in patterns of incarceration in the United States and Great Britain.
+She also is a principal investigator on a grant from the National Institute of Justice to implement and evaluate an intervention to reduce trauma, problem behaviors, and violence in an Iowa school district.
+Heimer's past work has been supported by the National Science Foundation, National Institute of Justice, and National Consortium on Violence Research.
+She served on the National Academies of Sciences' CNSTAT panel on Estimating the Incidence of Rape and Sexual Assault.
 Heimer was elected Fellow of the American Society of Criminology in 2015.
-She is President-Elect of the American Society of Criminology (President in 2018).
+She is a recipient of the 2018 Iowa Regents Award for Faculty Excellence, and is the 2018 University of Iowa Presidential Speaker.
+She is the 2018 President of the American Society of Criminology.